rclone/rclone/docs/content/jottacloud.md

 There are quite a few characters that can't be in Jottacloud file names.
 Rclone will map these names to and from an identical looking unicode equivalent.
 For example if a file has a ? in it will be mapped to ？ instead.

 Jottacloud only supports filenames up to 255 characters in length.

+### Specific options ###

+Here are the command line options specific to this cloud storage system.

+#### --jottacloud-md5-memory-limit SizeSuffix

+Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10M)

 ### Troubleshooting ###